Pedro Villacampa

-Pedro Villacampa Maza de Linaza y Periel (1776–1854) was a Spanish military commander.
+Pedro Villacampa Maza de Linaza y Periel (1776–1854) was a Spanish military commander in the Napoleonic Wars and related conflicts.

 Early career

 In 1793 he enlisted in the 2nd Battalion of the Volunteers of Aragón, becoming a cadet the following year, and promoted to second lieutenant in 1795, seeing action during the War of the Pyrenees.

 After the war, he was detailed to apprehend smugglers and bandits in the Campo de Gibraltar and Old Castile.
 At the end of 1800, he was promoted to captain for having captured a notorious bandolero.

 He saw action during the War of the Oranges, and then joined the garrison at Zaragoza and later those of Barcelona and Denia.

 In 1805 he was transferred to the Balearic Islands where, when news reached him of the May Uprising, he made arrangements to return to the mainland.

 Peninsular War

 1808

 He transferred to the 2nd Battalion of Volunteers of Aragón, which was defending Zaragoza.
 At the end of that year he was given command of the 1st Battalion of Volunteers of Huesca.